 5) gradient map ... (vary the number of stops from the basic two or three gradient stops)

 With a little bit of blurring a very basic couple of stops preset you can create some interesting outlines or perhaps glows if you mix back the original source image.
 You can use gaussian blur but the shape blur filter can also be used to create some really interesting gradient map adjustments with type

 You can add the map / adjustment with the same preset and different presets multiple times and interweave with effects as well as perhaps black and white adjustment and more.

 All kinds of super text effects can be achieved using combinations of multiple map applications as well as combining them with filter effects such as the superb camera raw filter or perhaps using presets with a lot more stops and complexity than the basic two or three stops

 Or blend them with additional effects such as oil paint filter (on the left) as well as shape blur filter in Photoshop

 With the latest version of PS in the CC 2017 / 2015, you can now use the adjustments with the smart objects and use the presets as a filter effect that can be disabled and changed or deleted at any point without any destructive effect on any type and the good thing is that the type can still be live beneath the smart filters and presets and can be changed from one text to some new text.

-You can find additional gradient tutorials such as how to mix the gradients creatively with channels in Photoshop and how to combine multiple gradients in Photoshop and how to use gradients to create contours in Photoshop tutorial and how to use them with layer effects and overlays
+You can find additional gradient tutorials such as how to mix the gradients creatively with channels such as RGB in Photoshop and how to creatively combine multiple gradients in Photoshop and how to use gradients to create lovely contours in Photoshop tutorial and how to use the gradients with layer effects and overlays